jmarkmorris/Verkada/src_helix/api-calls.md

 4.  **Get seen license plates (`GET /cameras/v1/analytics/lpr/imagesview`)**: Retrieves a list of LPR detection events within a specified time range.
 This endpoint provides the license plate, camera ID, and timestamp for each detection.
 This is the primary endpoint used to find LPR events for LPOIs.
     *   *Documentation:* [Get seen license plates](https://apidocs.verkada.com/reference/getlprimagesview)
     *   *Note on Approach:* This endpoint was chosen over `/cameras/v1/analytics/lpr/timestamps` because it allows fetching all events in a range and filtering locally, which is more efficient than querying timestamps for each LPOI on each camera individually.
+The script implements basic pagination for this endpoint to retrieve all available events within the time range.
     *   *Note on Issue:* Accessing this endpoint requires specific API Key permissions (Camera API Read access), which resulted in a `403 Forbidden` error until the key's permissions were correctly configured in Verkada Command.

+---

+## API Rate Limiting

+When fetching large amounts of data, particularly when paginating through results from endpoints like `/cameras/v1/analytics/lpr/imagesview`, you may encounter API rate limits.
+If you receive `429 Too Many Requests` errors, consider adding a small delay (e.g., `time.sleep(0.1)`) between API calls, especially between fetching subsequent pages of results.

 ---